walkerkaiman/OSC_Audio_Player/README.md

-# 🎧 OSC Sound Server
+# 🎧 OSC Audio Player

 A GUI-based Python application to trigger and control audio tracks via OSC (Open Sound Control).
 Designed for use in **interactive installations**, stage shows, or responsive art environments.